-Health Education England (HEE), through the Centre for Pharmacy Postgraduate Education (CPPE), is providing the training pathway for all pharmacists employed in the NHS England bid sites.
+Health Education England (HEE), through the Centre for Pharmacy Postgraduate Education (CPPE), is providing the training pathway for the first phase of pharmacists employed in the NHS England bid sites.
 We have created a programme that is flexible to meet the needs of these pharmacists and will ensure they are fully equipped in their key primary care team roles.
 We are working with GP deans to ensure a multidisciplinary approach, and engaging with patients and the public in our programme development.
 The General practice pharmacist training pathway is outlined below.

 The national learning pathway Developing clinical pharmacists in general practice describes the vision, core principles and themes of the training pathway.
 Download our General practice training pathway brochure (by clicking on the cover image to the right) to find out more about the work we’ve done so far.